 Florida House Subcommittee Passed Anti-Sharia Law Bill

-Florida Senate votes 24 to 14 to approve ‘American Laws for American Courts’ legislation.
-A vote by Full House on HB 903 is pending.
+Earlier this year the Florida Senate voted 24 to 14 to approve ‘American Laws for American Courts’ legislation.

-The Florida Senate has approved ‘American Laws for American Courts’ legislation which prohibits any foreign laws, including Sharia law, from being considered in state courts if such provisions are inconsistent with the Florida and United States of America Constitutions.
+When the Florida Senate approved ‘American Laws for American Courts’ legislation it prohibited any foreign laws, including Sharia law, from being considered in state courts if such provisions are inconsistent with the Florida and United States of America Constitutions.

 States like North Carolina have already passed similar legislation making it clear that there won’t be any law enforced in the state besides the US Constitution and the laws of the state.